graememeyer/Create-WorkerPool/README.md

 # Create-WorkerPool
-Powershell module to create an auto-scaling pool of workers for multi-threaded processing
+Powershell module to create an auto-scaling pool of workers for multi-threaded processing.